September 8, 2014

 Have you purchased an American Quarter Horse but aren’t too thrilled with his registered name?
 AQHA Customer Service gets many requests for changing a horse’s name.
 The process is simple, as long as your horse meets certain criteria.

-To change your horse’s name, submit via mail an acceptable name choice, his registration certificate and the $55 name change fee ($95 for non-members).
+To change your horse’s name, submit submit a name change form, his registration certificate and the $55 name change fee ($95 for non-members).

 However, you may only change your horse’s name as long as he or she has not: